quicwg/base-drafts/draft-ietf-quic-http.md

 has received an Alt-Svc record from the request's origin which nominates the endpoint as a valid HTTP Alternative Service for that origin.
 As required by
 {{RFC7838}}, clients MUST check that the nominated server can present a valid certificate for the origin before considering it authoritative.
-Clients SHOULD NOT assume that an HTTP/QUIC endpoint is authoritative for other origins without an explicit signal.
+Clients MUST NOT assume that an HTTP/QUIC endpoint is authoritative for other origins without an explicit signal.

 A server that does not wish clients to reuse connections for a particular origin can indicate that it is not authoritative for a request by sending a 421